 The reason Moffen officials are strict is because of the near-extinction of walruses in Svalbard in the mid 20th century.
 Moffen played an integral role in re-establishing the walruses, and their persistence continues today.
 Due to this hard work, you will often find more than 100 walruses on the southern tip of the island.

-The walrus is a species considered as vulnerable on the IUCN list.
+The walrus is a species considered vulnerable on the IUCN list.

 Explore more photographs like this walrus skull, as well as living walruses.
 Discover our Arctic Circle themed photographs.
-All our wildlife fine art photographs are for sale as stock images licenses and photo wall art prints online.
+All our wildlife fine art photographs are for sale as stock image licenses and photo wall art prints online.